raulzavala/real-time-bus/README.md

 - [CSS]
 - [MAPBOX]

+## How to run it ##
+- Clone the repository into your local environment
+- Navigate to https://account.mapbox.com/ and create an account
+- Copy the Default token or generate your own
+- Copy it to the mapanimation.js file
+- Open the index.html file

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE) file.